wheelroom/wheelroom/packages/wheelroom-plugin-contentful/README.md

 ## Contentful API keys

 The plugin uses the Contentful management API to create models and content.
 For that to work, ID's and tokens are required.
-The CMA token is the one written to `~/.contentfulrc.json` when you run `contentful login` from the command line.
+Obtain the CMA token from the Contentful Web UI.
+It's under Settings, API keys and then the tab Content management tokens.

 Beware, this token gives full access to everything in your space, so be sure test first with an empty space and do not commit `.env` to your repository.